InteractiveAdvertisingBureau/openrtb/OpenRTB 3.0 BETA.md

     <td>context</td>
     <td>object; recommended</td>
     <td>Layer-4 domain object structure that provides context for the items being offered conforming to the specification and version referenced in “openrtb.domainspec” and “openrtb.domainver”. <br />
-For AdCOM v1.x, the objects allowed here all of which are optional are one of the “DistributionChannel” subtypes (i.e., “Site”, “App”, or “Dooh”), “User”, “Device”, “Regs”, and any objects subordinate to these as specified by AdCOM.</td>
+For AdCOM v1.x, the objects allowed here all of which are optional are one of the “DistributionChannel” subtypes (i.e., “Site”, “App”, or “Dooh”), “User”, “Device”, “Regs”, “Restrictions”, and any objects subordinate to these as specified by AdCOM.</td>
   </tr>
   <tr>
     <td>ext</td>